govuk-one-login/mobile-ios-coordination/README.md

 `AnyCoordinator` is usable within a hierarchy conforming to UIViewController to open a child modally.

-`TabCoordinator` is usable within a tab bar hierarchy to open a child modally.
+`TabCoordinator` is usable within a tab bar hierarchy to open a child modally. (deprecated)

 `TabCoordinatorV2` is usable within a tab bar hierarchy to open a child modally, with the addition of a delegate to alert when the child tab has been selected.